White-throated robin: Description

-Song

 The male's song is a fast twittering, given from a bush or in flight.
-The call of this species is a chis-it double note, like that of the pied wagtail.
+The call of this species is a chis-it double note, like that of the white wagtail.

-Food
+Behavior

-ّWhite-throated robinis insectivorous.
-In addition to insects and fruit, the white-throated robin has been observed foraging for small invertebrates on the ground or in low vegetation, particularly during the breeding season when protein-rich prey is important for chick development.
+The white-throated robin is mostly insectivorous.
+It has been observed foraging for small invertebrates on the ground or in low vegetation, particularly during the breeding season when protein is important for the chicks' development.
+During autumn, fruits are also taken.

+It is a seasonal breeder, breeding from May to June.
+It nests low to the ground in a bush or tree cavity or on a stump or log, laying a clutch of 4–6 eggs.
+Nests are flat and cup-shaped and made out of cereal stalks, twigs, hair, and feathers.

-Range and habitat
+Distribution and habitat

-It is a migratory species, breeding from Turkey to Afghanistan in western Asia, and wintering in East Africa.
-In East Africa they are found in closed thicket in dry country, typically Acacia-Commiphora woodland on the dry central plateau.
+The white-throated robin is a migratory species, breeding from Turkey to Afghanistan in western Asia, and wintering in East Africa.
+In East Africa they are found in closed thickets in dry country, typically Acacia-Commiphora woodland on the dry central plateau.
 Small numbers reach the Usangu Plains of Ruaha National Park in Tanzania, which is normally their southern limit.
-In dry years however, some may move still further south, and reach moister uplands at 1,600 metres.
-It is also a very rare vagrant to Europe.
+In dry years however, some may move still further south, and reach moister uplands at 1600 m.
+The species is also a very rare vagrant to Europe, with observations as far northwest as Norway, the United Kingdom, and Sweden.

-Breeding

-The white-throated robin's breeding habitat is dry rocky slopes with some bushes, often at some altitude.
-It nests in a shrub, laying 4-5 eggs.
+The white-throated robin's main breeding habitat is dry rocky slopes dominated by scrub, often at high altitudes, usually 1000 to 2200 m above sea level.
+Other breeding habitats include semi-desert and mountain steppes, but also less arid habitats such as ravines with mountain streams.